JasonGuojz/Event-Extraction-on-ACE2005-using-Roberta/README.md

 # Event Extraction on ACE2005 using Roberta

-Using CRF do trigger detection，then do argument detection based on the trigger detection result。
+1. One CRF layer for trigger detection; 2.
+Concatenate trigerEmbd, typeEmbd and posEmbd based on the result of trigger word recognition; 3.
+Use distinct CRF layers for each event type to predict arguments and argument roles.

 ### parameters